PrivSec-dev/privsec.dev/content/os/Android Tips.md

 ![GrapheneOS Aurora](/grapheneos-aurora.jpg)

 In certain cases, installing a custom Android-based operating system can help increase your privacy and security.
-This is rather tricky; however, as the vast majority of these operating systems (a.k.a "custom ROMs") do exactly the opposite - breaking the Android security model, ruining your security while providing no or dubious privacy benefits.
+This is rather tricky; however, as the vast majority of these operating systems (a.k.a. "custom ROMs") do exactly the opposite - breaking the Android security model, ruining your security while providing no or dubious privacy benefits.

 I have written a detailed post on selecting your Android-based operating system, which you can find [here](../../os/choosing-your-android-based-operating-system/).